balcortex/100_days_code_web_development/README.md

 ## Day 077 - 2023/11/18

 Today I learned about event bubbling.
 If there are nested elements with listeners attached, triggering the event in the child will also start the event in the parent.

+## Day 078 - 2023/11/19

+Today I learned about capture and trigger events.
+By default, events are captured from the parents to the children and triggered in reverse, from the children to the parents.